 Brush your teeth thoroughly at least twice daily, and always ensure you use a fluoride-based toothpaste.
 Fluoride helps to harden the enamel, preventing cavities from forming in the process.

 - Floss your teeth at least once a day.

-- Also, include pro-biotic rich foods such as sauerkraut in your diet.
-These sort of meals support the production of healthy bacteria in the mouth.
+Also, include pro-biotic rich foods such as sauerkraut in your diet.
+These sorts of meals support the production of healthy bacteria in the mouth.